sharontherese/latin-mass-funeral/config/_default/content/The Rite of Marriage/Rite of Marriage.md

 Now that we have some context, below is the text for the Rite of Marriage, as found in the 1962 _Rituale Romanum._ This is to give you a starting point, an idea of what to expect.
 You will note that in this Rite of Marriage, only the bride receives a ring, and the marriage vows do not include the word, "obey."
 This is not necessarily some subversive statement; it simply demonstrates that there can be a great deal of variety in the words of consent to marriage.

 You can peruse plenty of _Rituales_ online from earlier years and find slight variations in the text (like a _Rituale_ from 1873 with English, Gallic, and German vows) \[6\].
-What usually remains the same are that the Rite of Marriage took place before the Mass, and the 3 parts of the Rite: 1) homily, 2) exchange of vows, and 3) blessing and exchange of rings.
+What remains the same is that the Rite of Marriage takes place before the Mass, and that there is an exchange of vows..

 # The 1962 Rite of Marriage